Ioannis-Stamatakis/xe-web-scraper/README.md

 - Enter a number (e.g., `5` for first 5 pages)
 - Enter `all` to scrape all available pages

+### 4. If you get a 403 error
+- Enter xe.gr manually and pass the check that you are human.

 The scraper will automatically:
 -  Fetch property listings from xe.gr
 -  Extract JSON data embedded in each page